|TAA||Trade adjustment assistance|

 1. An office or other facility maintained in one country by the government of another to help residents of both to engage in international trade between them.

-2. A group of persons from business and government of a country that travels to another country to promote its exports.
+2. A group of persons representing business and government of a country that travels to another country to promote its exports.

 |Trade model||An economic model that explains certain causes, effects, and/or characteristics of international trade.|